Pre-Med, Pre-Dent, And Pre-Vet Options

 Millersville, PA 17551

 Extensive facilities in the School of Science and Mathematics complement Millersville's teaching staff.
 Within the School are departmental laboratories for biology, chemistry and physics.
 A variety of modern scientific instruments and computers are available for student use.
 Research opportunities for premedical students exist in anatomy, molecular biology, microbiology, physiology, organic chemistry, biochemistry, physical and analytical chemistry, and physics.
-Further training for premedical students is available through the Psychology Department in Byerly Hall.
+Further training for premedical students is available through the Psychology Department in Luek Hall.
 Facilities there allow students to pursue a variety of topics in experimental psychology.